flexseth/playground-docs-updates/wp-content/convert-to-html-pages/blueprints/blueprint-ideas.md

 - or define your custom styles in the root directory, write to `theme.json` file
 - Jump to the stylebook to view the custom styles

-### Maintenance
+### Maintenance, Optimization
-Start with a "completely fresh" WordPress install
+- Start with a "completely fresh" WordPress install
-- Remove all extra pages and all content (start completely fresh)
+ - [remove all extra pages and all content] (start completely fresh)
+- [Speculative Loading](https://make.wordpress.org/core/2024/04/09/speculative-loading-in-wordpress/) - preload assets to make the site faster
+- Optimization - run [Performance Lab](https://wordpress.org/plugins/performance-lab/) on a site

 ### Blueprint utilities
 Automatically add CORS support if needed